bilalsea2/chase-karpathy/PLAN.md

 ### 3. Next Week Planning (40 min)

 **Read next week's goals carefully:**
-- What is the Core MVP?
+- What is the Core?
 - What are the Stretch goals?
 - Which papers must I read?